geo-frontend/nlmaps/README.md

 2. `node scripts/build` can't use npm run or lerna run because rollup can't handle non-externalized dependencies when lerna is symlinking them.
 3. `node scripts/publish` this doesn't actually publish yet, but copies the transpiled output from `packages/*/build/` to the top-level `dist/` directory.
 4. git `add` and `commit`
-5. `lerna publish`   choose version numbers for each changed package
+5. `lerna version` to choose version numbers for each changed package.
+6. `lerna publish` to publish to the NPM repository.

 This publishes to npm as well as creates new git tags for the releases, which are pushed to Github.
 To finish the release, go to the  Github repo's release page and annotate the latest release for the 'nlmaps' package (this makes it show up under the 'latest' path on Github).